 The Office for Sustainability hosts a variety of initiatives developed and led by students, faculty, and staff.
-Current projects include an annual Student Sustainability Survey, sustainability events, bike and pedestrian friendly campus research, student permaculture gardens, and the EcoMug program.
+Current projects include an annual Student Sustainability Survey, sustainability events, bike and pedestrian friendly campus research, and the EcoMug program.

 WMU's Solid Waste Reduction program, housed within the Office for Sustainability, works with every department on campus as the WMU community works toward a zero-waste policy.
 The Solid Waste team publishes guides to promote sustainability on campus, and conducts research on campus recycling initiatives.